Samwisee/Zendesk-Coding-Project-2021/README.md

 Or follow the [nodejs documentation](https://nodejs.dev/learn/how-to-install-nodejs)

-After downloading the project you will need to set up the npm packages using the following command:
+After downloading the project you will need to install the npm packages using the following command:

 `npm install `